-Big Damn Heroes: Kouji -and Sayaka, and even Boss- pulled this off sometimes.
+Big Damn Heroes: Kouji (and Sayaka, and Boss) pulled this off sometimes.
 However, the most memorable moment happened in the final episode (and its extended movie version) when a new enemy army appears and proceed to completely overwhelm Kouji.
 As the Mazinger barely holds itself even a tiny bit together, the Great Mazinger shows up just before the final blow is struck and proceeds to absolutely dominate the new foes.
 Also something he's fond of doing in remakes, often with a nice big THUNDER BREAK to blast any number of enemies ready to swarm his allies.
 Also some really nice descending from the clouds shots.

 The Big Damn Kiss: In Mazinger-Z vs Great General of Darkness, Kouji is going to sortie with Mazinger-Z to fight a battle he knows he can not win, and thinking he'll die.
 Sayaka stops him to give him his little brother's birthday gift, and both stare into each other's eyes for a long while... and then Kouji turns around and leaves.
-However, in the manga version of that moment, though, they DO kiss.
+However, in the manga version of that moment, though, they do kiss.
 The pannel itself featured them floating in a void, and flower petals falling around them.

 Big Creepy-Crawlies: Several Kikaiju (such like Winder A2 or Megaron P1 and its "brothers") resemble slightly humanoid insects.

-Blackmail Is Such an Ugly Word: Subverted in an episode.
+"Blackmail" Is Such an Ugly Word: Subverted in an episode.
 Baron Ashura hijacked a plane and threatened Professor Yumi with killing all passengers if he didn't hand over the plans for the Jet Scrander.
 Yumi protested that was theft and blackmail.
-Ashura languidly replied: "OF COURSE it is.
+Ashura languidly replied: "Of course it is.
 What else did you expect from me?"